mendomakers/tasks/README.md

 ## HowTo Close a Task
 1. Click the Issues link at the top of this repository
 2. Find the task you are working on and click on it
-3. Make sure you're first assigned to the task, if not, use the HowTo Take Ownership of a Task section to assign to yourself
+3. Make sure you're first assigned to the task, if not, use the How To Take Ownership of a Task section to assign to yourself
 4. Add appropriate comments about what actions you have taken
 5. Click Close and Comment